Staats Van Deursen (b. 1773)

 -

 Staats Van Deursen (born in 1773) was an enslaver who resided in New Brunswick, NJ.
 He was a graduate of Queen's College (now Rutgers University), class of 1791.
 His father Willem (William) Van Deursen (1736-1816) had been one of the early trustees of the college.
-In 1807, Staats Van Deurse became a trustee of Queen's College and served as the college's Treasurer from 1813 to 1823.
+In 1807, Staats Van Deursen became a trustee of Queen's College, and he served as the college's Treasurer from 1813 to 1823.
 He also sent his son John Schurman Van Deursen to study at the college in the 1810s.
-In the early 19th century, Staats Van Deursen served in various roles in city government, including as treasurer of New Brunswick and as Overseer of the Poor for the city.
+In the early 19th century, Staats Van Deursen served in various roles in city government, including as treasurer of New Brunswick and as Overseer of the Poor for the township of North Brunswick (which contained within it most of the the city of New Brunswick).

 Staats Van Deursen's younger brother William Van Deursen (1791-1873) was also a Queen's College alumnus and prominent physician in New Brunswick.